entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

   tls.crt: ''
 type: kubernetes.io/tls
 ```
-3. Click on `Actions` → `Edit Secret` and use the `Browse...` buttons to upload the key and cert files
+3. Click on `Actions` → `Edit Secret` and use the `Browse...` buttons to upload the key and cert files.

 Now create the `entando-ca-cert-secret` Secret, similar to what was done in Scenario 3, but this time using the self-signed certificate.